SmaCCRefactoring/SmaCC/SmaCC-Development.package/SmaCCCompilationNotification.class/README.md

-SmaCCCompilationNotification is a notification that is raised when we discover a problem with the parser.
-For example, a shift/reduce conflict will raise this notification.
+SmaCCCompilationNotification is a Notification that is signaled when a problem occurs when compiling the parser.
+It is mainly used to show the user problems with their grammar.